Padel Court Construction Cost Guide for Project Owners

 Padel court surface: Artificial Turf

-LED floodlight system
+LED sports lighting system

 Additional equipment (sliding doors, scoreboard, netting, etc.)